alexanderchuranov/Metaresc/README.md

 ```

 Zero-size arrays are also supported.
 Type descriptor will have all
-meta information for those fields, but serializaiton will omit them as
+meta information for those fields, but serialization will omit them as
 empty fields.
 C standard allows empty-size declaration at the end of
 the structure.
 In Metaresc those fields could be declared as
 non-serializable.